 What to Expect at Your Office Visit

-Your health care provider will examine you and gently push on places on your belly.
+Your provider will examine you and gently push on places on your belly.
 People with peritonitis will often tense the abdominal muscles when the area is touched.
 This is called guarding.

 The provider will also ask questions about your symptoms and medical history.
 These may include: